 Buckwheat is a flowering plant in the Polygonaceae family, including sorrel and rhubarb.
 Buckwheat seeds are prepared much like a grain but are considered a pseudo-grain, as they aren’t a member of the grass family, such as grains like wheat, oats, or teff.

 It’s easy to mistake this delicious plant for a form of wheat, thanks to its name, but buckwheat is, in fact, gluten free.
 The seeds of this plant are used much like cereal or ground into flour to make everything from baked goods to noodles.
+You can also find that a modern meal prep delivery adds buckwheat to their gluten-free menu as it’s an excellent variation to more ‘traditional’ grains.

 Is Buckwheat Always Gluten-Free?